coderdiaz/coderdiaz/README.md

 - **Infrastructure/Devops:** Northflank, Docker, CloudFlare.
 - **Programming Languages:** JavaScript, TypeScript, Golang.

-If you're curious about my tech stack and the tools I use on a daily basis, you can visit my [uses](https://coderdiaz.dev/que-uso) page.
+If you're curious about my tech stack and the tools I use daily, you can visit my [uses](https://coderdiaz.com/que-uso) page.